Some say…it’s the single greatest musical instrument ever invented.

 Up next…

-Which is why you should only choose them if you actually plan on using the guitar for amplified performances.
+So you should only choose them if you actually plan on using the guitar for amplified performances.

 On the other hand, if you only intend to use the guitar for either practice or acoustic performing…it makes more sense to choose a guitar with no cutaway, and no electronics.

-A good way to make sure the guitar you’re eyeing has, or doesn’t have electronics is to look at the. model number.
+A good way to make sure the guitar you’re eyeing has, or doesn’t have electronics is to look at the model number.
 If it includes the letters “ce” at the end, it stands for “Cutaway/Electronics”.

 Up next…

-Once you’ve made a decision about both body style, and cutaway/electronic options…
+Once you’ve made a decision about both body style, and electronics…

-The only important decision left is to choose a make/model.
+The only remaining decision is the make/model.

-This one decision is undoubtedly the most difficult of all…
+However, this one decision is undoubtedly the most difficult of all…

 Because there are perhaps a dozen great brands worth considering, each one with its own unique identity…

-That one day as an acoustic guitar player, you will likely grow to either love or hate.
 Typically most players fall in love with just one or two brands, and stay loyal to those brands for life.

 First up…

-The Affordable Brands
+The Top 5 Affordable Acoustic Guitar Brands

 With acoustic guitars, there are 3 general price ranges that typically yield 3 different qualities of guitar: